Category Archives: Trump Administration

 “We don’t want to see that go backwards, and we will if this continues the way it is with the ‘Endangerment Finding.’
 We need EPA to stand up, to do its job it’s designed to do and it’s created to do, and we need them now.
 Science is real, we need to base our decisions on science, not politics, and we need to start now,” Swenson said.

 “With the repeal of the ‘Endangerment Finding,’ President Trump and the EPA Administrator Lee Zeldin are accelerating their assault on our health, environment, and economic future.
-Clean air is not a partisan issue—it’s a human right.
-With this decision, it rewards polluters, weakens competitiveness of the necessary car manufacturers, and leaves families bearing the unacceptable cost of dirtier air.
-We are proud to stand with Congressman Suozzi and our fellow advocates to defend clean air and protect the health and the future of every New Yorker,” said Matt Salton, Federal Policy Manager of the New York League of Conservation Voters.
+Clean air is not a partisan issue—it’s a human right,” Matt Salton, Federal Policy Manager of the New York League of Conservation Voters, declared.
+“With this decision, it rewards polluters, weakens competitiveness of the necessary car manufacturers, and leaves families bearing the unacceptable cost of dirtier air.
+We are proud to stand with Congressman Suozzi and our fellow advocates to defend clean air and protect the health and the future of every New Yorker.”

-Seemingly the only thing that really resonates with voters is the cost of living – as opposed to livability or health – so Suozzi spelled out the impact of climate change on affordability and the economy – contradicting Trump’s constant lie that dependency on fossil fuel will unleash new riches.
+Seemingly the only thing that really resonates with voters is the cost of living – as opposed to livability or health or human rights – so Suozzi spelled out the impact of climate change on affordability and the economy – contradicting Trump’s constant lie that renewed dependency on fossil fuel will unleash new riches and a Golden Age of American Greatness.

-The consequences to the climate disasters that are raising costs for Long Islanders on everything from home and car insurance to food prices, health care, utility costs.
+Climate disasters are raising costs for Long Islanders on everything from home and car insurance to food prices, health care, utility costs.
 The extremes of heat and cold, the floods, drought, wildfires, sea level rise are causing food shortages and price hikes, heat stroke and disease, ocean acidification which is depleting sea life and the plankton that is at the base of the food chain.
-At the same time, cutting – even banning and canceling funding – for clean energy projects like Long Island’s offshore wind and electric vehicles, while promoting and incentivizing gas-guzzling cars and coal-powered utilities.
+At the same time, cutting – even banning and canceling funding – for clean energy projects like Long Island’s offshore wind, solar and electric vehicles while promoting and incentivizing gas-guzzling cars and coal-powered utilities will only exacerbate the severity and frequency of these disasters.

 Superstorm Sandy destroyed 100,000 homes and caused $65 billion in damage on Long Island.
 Long Island is the fourth most vulnerable population center to the impacts of climate change.
 Congressman Tom Suozzi is sounding the alarm about the dangers of Trump’s EPA repealing the “Endangerment Finding.” © Karen Rubin/news-photos-features.com